packetchaos/navi/README.md

-# Navi - The Tenable.io Swiss Army Knife
+# Navi - The Tenable Vulnerability Management Swiss Army Knife
 A command-line tool which leverages the Tenable.io API to automate common tasks in Cyber Exposure or Vulnerability Management.